Introduction

 Core NPV Calculation Methods

-3.1.
-First Drawdown Period Analysis
+Finding the First Drawdown Period

 - Establishes NPV calculation starting point